segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 ## Available Amplitude Actions

-Build your own subscriptions with the following Amplitude-supported actions:
+Build your own subscriptions!
+Combine supported [triggers](/docs/connections/destinations/actions/#components-of-a-destination-action) with the following Amplitude-supported actions:

 - [Log Event](#log-event)
 - [Identify User](#identify-user)
 - [Map User](#map-user)
 - [Group Identify User](#group-identify-user)

 You can see the Segment event fields Amplitude accepts for each action in the Actions subscription set up page.
+Combine these

 ### Log Event